Final Song

-"Final Song" is a song by Danish singer and songwriter MØ.
-It was released on 13 May 2016 for her second studio album, Forever Neverland, but was only included on the Japanese release of the album.
+"Final Song" is a song by Danish singer and songwriter MØ, from the Japanese edition of her second studio album Forever Neverland (2018).
+It was released on 13 May 2016 through Chess Club and RCA Victor as a standalone single.
 The song was written and composed by MØ and Noonie Bao alongside MNEK, who produced the song.
-"Final Song" was released by Chess Club and RCA Victor and premiered on BBC Radio 1 on 12 May 2016 at 7:00 PM BST at Annie Mac.
-It was released on YouTube the same day and on iTunes Store the following day.
 It reached the top 5 in Denmark, the top 20 in Australia, Norway and the United Kingdom, and the top 100 in Canada and Sweden.

 Background and release

 The song was written by MØ, MNEK and Noonie Bao in Los Angeles in 2016.
 MØ sent a rough version of the song to MNEK with the changes she wanted to see, asking him to "make it a little lighter".
 The two later worked on it together, which ended being "dope" according to MNEK.
 MØ said of the song is "about reconnecting with your inner strength.
 With your inner glow, passion, spirit animal, whatever – the force that keeps us going and doing what we love. [...]
 We all need to feel empowered from within to be the best version of ourself, but it’s not always easy and that’s what inspired me to write these lyrics.
 When you’re united with your inner glow you can beat the fears and fly towards your dreams."

 MØ released a snippet of the song on Instagram on 9 May 2016.
 Like her previous single "Kamikaze", "Final Song" was premiered by Annie Mac on BBC Radio 1 in the United Kingdom.